-As an author, educator, musician, technical and business writer/editor, amateur wooden boatbuilder, and strong supporter of locally-owned, community-centered, socially responsible businesses and organizations in South Florida; I write about important cultural trends (with emphasis on personal and ecological health and well-being), teach music, and play upbeat ‘islandy’ songs as a solo artist at cafés, bookstores, restaurants, clubhouses, baby & bridal showers, weddings, parties, events, meetups, celebrations, green markets, and special occasions.
+As a writer, educator, musician, and strong supporter of locally-owned, community-centered, socially responsible businesses and organizations in South Florida; I write about important social/cultural/business trends, teach music, and play upbeat ‘islandy’ songs at cafés, bookstores, restaurants, clubhouses, baby & bridal showers, weddings, parties, events, meetups, celebrations, green markets, and special events.